inspiritilda/2420_linux_assigment_1/README.md

 ```

 ## Configuring cloud-init

-`cloud-init` is super handy for automating the setup of your droplet right when it is created.
-We will use it to create a new user, install some packages, and set up SSH access without having to do it all manually.
+### What is Cloud-Init?
+`cloud-init` is a tool used in cloud environments to automate the initial setup of virtual machines.
+It allows users to configure settings like network configuration, user creation, and package installation during the first boot of the instance.
+This automation reduces manual setup time and ensures consistency across deployments.

 ### Sample cloud-init Configuration File:
 After you upload your public SSH key to your DigitalOcean account, create a file named `cloud-config.yml` with the following content:
 ```bash